jordieres/2025_PENG_XiaoYang_CogTests/README.md

 - User interfaces
 - Testing methodologies

-For developers who want to understand or modify the documentation source, the RST files are available in the `doc/source` directory.
+For developers who want to understand or modify the documentation source, the RST files are available in the `docs` directory.

 ## Running the Project